safar1212/Todo-list-project/README.md

 # Todo-list-project

-> This is a simple website for a list of to do things.
-In this simple software, you can add your to do list items.
+> This is a simple CRUD software for a list of to-do things.
+In this simple software, you can add your to-do list items.
 Moreover, you can add, remove or edit them anytime you want.
+The languages used in this app are HTML, CSS, and JavaScript.

 ## Built With